opennetworkinglab/aether-docs/developer/roc.rst

 To tear things back down, usually as part of a developer loop prior to redeploying again, do the following::

-   helm -n micro-onos del aether-roc-umbrella
+   helm -n aether del aether-roc-umbrella

 Useful port forwards
 --------------------